Skip to main content

 There are currently four modifiers that commands may support.

-• Only show config command supports diff modifier
+• Only show config command supports diff

-• Example: Show difference in service configurations
+• Example: Show differences in service configurations

 show config service diff

-• show statistics namespace, show statistics sets, show statistics bins, show statistics sindex, show config namespace and show distribution commands support for modifier
+• show statistics namespace, show statistics sets, show statistics bins, show statistics sindex, show config namespace, and show distribution commands support for modifier.

 show distribution for test

-show latencies for “test|bar”
+show latencies for test bar

-• show statistics set can accept two patterns after ‘for’, first for namespace and second for set
+• show statistics set can accept two patterns after ‘for’, first for namespace and second for set.

-show statistics set for "^test.*" "ABCD|.*XYZ$"
+show statistics set for ^test.* ABCD .*XYZ$

-• show statistics sindex can accept two patterns after ‘for’, first for namespace and second for sindex
+• show statistics sindex can accept two patterns after ‘for’, first for namespace and second for sindex.

-• Example: Show statistics for sindex named "ABCD" for namespace test
+• Example: Show statistics for sindex named ABCD for namespace test

-show statistics sindex for test "^ABCD$"
+show statistics sindex for test ^ABCD$

 • like: Like shows the output containing any word listed after 'like'.
+This is useful for show statistics and show config commands.

 show statistics namespace like object